IBS and Exercise: How Should Runners Cope?

 - Eat as little as possible (or not at all) two hours before workouts

-- Limit fiber intake for up to 2 days prior to the long run or race
+- Limit fiber intake for up to 2 days before the long run or race

 - Hydrate, hydrate, hydrate (IBS symptoms can worsen due to dehydration)